Atonement (2007 film): Plot

-In 1935 England, 13-year-old Briony Tallis, the youngest daughter of the wealthy Tallis family, spies on her older sister, Cecilia, and the housekeeper's son, Robbie Turner (with whom Briony is infatuated), from a window.
-During Cecilia's and Robbie's argument by the garden fountain, Robbie accidentally breaks a vase and yells at Cecilia to not move to not cut her feet.
-Still angered, Cecilia removes her dress, climbing into the fountain to retrieve one of the ceramic pieces.
-Briony misinterprets the relationship between them.
+In 1935 England, 13-year-old Briony Tallis, the youngest daughter of the wealthy Tallis family, spies on her older sister, Cecilia, and the housekeeper's son, Robbie Turner, from a window.
+Cecilia and Robbie argue by the garden fountain, during which Robbie accidentally breaks a vase.
+Cecilia removes her dress and climbs into the fountain to retrieve one of the broken pieces.
+Briony, infatuated with Robbie, observes from nearby and misinterprets the relationship between them.

-Robbie drafts Cecilia a note in apology.
-In one draft, he openly reveals his attraction to her graphically.
-He unintentionally places it (instead of the second more formal one) in an envelope which he has Briony deliver to Cecilia.
-She reads it before handing it to her sister.
-Later, Briony describes the note to her 15-year-old cousin Lola, who calls Robbie a "sex maniac".
+Robbie writes Cecilia a note in apology.
+In one draft, he graphically describes his attraction to her, and unintentionally places this draft in the envelope, which he has Briony deliver to Cecilia.
+She reads it before giving it to her sister and is shocked by the content.
+Later, Briony describes the note to her 15-year-old cousin Lola, evacuated to their estate with her brothers, who calls Robbie a "sex maniac".
+Meanwhile, Paul Marshall, a visiting friend of Briony and Cecilia's older brother Leon, introduces himself to their visiting cousins, including Lola.

-Paul Marshall, a visiting friend of Briony and Cecilia's older brother Leon, introduces himself to the visiting cousins and appears attracted to Lola.
-Before dinner, Robbie and Cecilia are alone in the library, so he apologises for the obscene letter, but she confesses her love for him.
-They make love against the wall there as Briony walks in, who mistakenly thinks her sister is being raped.

-During dinner, Lola's twin brothers go missing, so the household organises search parties.
-While seeking the boys, Briony comes across Lola being raped by a man who flees.
-Despite not seeing him clearly, Briony insists it was Robbie; a confused Lola who did not see his face does not dissent.

-Later, Robbie, who has found the twins unharmed, brings them to the house.
-He is arrested for the rape despite Cecilia's pleas of his innocence.
+Before dinner, Robbie apologises to Cecilia for the obscene letter, but she confesses her love for him.
+They secretly have sex in the library, which Briony witnesses, causing her to mistakenly think her sister is being raped.
+During dinner, Lola's twin brothers go missing, and the household organises search parties around the grounds.
+In the dark, Briony comes across Lola being raped by a man who flees.
+Despite not seeing him clearly, Briony insists it was Robbie; a confused and traumatised Lola does not dissent.
+After locating the twins, Robbie is arrested for the rape despite Cecilia's pleas of his innocence.
 Lola and Briony's testimony, along with her turning over the explicit letter, convinces everyone but Cecilia of his guilt.

 Four years later, during the Second World War, Robbie is drafted from prison.
 Joining the army, he fights in the Battle of France.
-Separated from his unit, Robbie makes his way on foot to Dunkirk.
-He thinks back to six months earlier when he met Cecilia, now a nurse.
+Separated from his unit, Robbie makes his way on foot to Dunkirk, thinking back to six months earlier when he met Cecilia, now a nurse.
+Gravely ill from an infected wound and experiencing hallucinations, he awaits evacuation.